nkonev/ksql-example/readme.md

 # Benchmark
 We test adding 1 million dtos to Kafka, and write all to MongoDB.

-## Spring Boot 2.2.4, no transactions, no MongoDB
+## Spring Boot 2.2.4, no transactions, no batch Kafka, no MongoDB
 ```
 2020-02-26 23:02:08.172  INFO 1525082 --- [ntainer#0-0-C-1] o.s.k.l.KafkaMessageListenerContainer    : group-id: partitions assigned: [advice-topic-0]
 2020-02-26 23:02:18.470  INFO 1525082 --- [           main] c.e.kafkotest.KafkotestApplication       : All messages sent